zubinchopra/portaldocs/portal-sdk/templates/portalfx-permissions.md

 }, "Arm.Namespace/resourceType/action")]);
 ```

-> [WACOM.NOTE] The filter is currently applied after you click the item, not before.
+**NOTE**: The filter is currently applied after you click the item, not before.
 When you click, the item is disabled.

 #### Checking permissions from TypeScript